Blood thinners are drugs that prevent the blood from clotting. They’re also called anticoagulants. “Coagulate” means “to clot.”

 - the gout drug allopurinol (Aloprim, Zyloprim)

 Also let your doctor know if you’re taking any over-the-counter (OTC) medications, vitamins, or herbal supplements.
-Some of these products can also interact with blood thinners.
+Some of these products, such as St John’s Wort, can also interact with blood thinners and should not be combined.

 You may also want to consider monitoring how much vitamin K you’re getting in your diet.
 Ask your doctor how much food containing vitamin K you should eat each day.
 Foods that are high in vitamin K include: